Testosterone Replacement Therapy Specialist Q&A

 Testosterone Replacement Therapy (TRT) is available at North Tex MedCare Clinic, so that you can get back to living life to its fullest again.
 Call us or book an appointment online today if you are looking for TRT treatment and specialist.
 We are open 7 days a week.
-We are conveniently located at 5057 Keller Springs Rd Ste 300 Addison TX 75001.
+We have convenient locations to serve you in Fort Worth TX, San Antonio TX, and Addison TX.

 Testosterone is a hormone produced primarily in the testicles.
 Testosterone helps maintain your bone density, fat distribution, muscle strength and mass, facial and body hair, sex drive, as well as sperm production.
 Testosterone levels generally peak during adolescence and early adulthood, then at age 30 to 40, levels decline typically by about one percent a year.
 Research suggests that one out of four men over the age 30 have low testosterone levels, but less than 5 percent are diagnosed and treated for the condition.
 The symptoms of Low Testosterone (low-T) can be hard for any man to experience.
 Physical symptoms include erectile dysfunction, premature ejaculation, lack of energy, fatigue, decreased endurance, muscle weakness, loss of strength, aches and muscle pains, deterioration in work and in sports, weight gain, and increased hair loss.
 Psychological symptoms include low sex drive, decreased motivation, low self-esteem, decreased enjoyment of life, depression, irritability, anxiety, mood swings, and brain fog.